theverstappen/puppeteer-project/README.md

 #### Description
 There two endpoints in project under the server folder.
 Automation processes are done by index.ts file under the puppeteer folder.

+VUE_APP_BACKEND_URL variable speicifies the backend url in .env file which located in the root directory

 /getBook => Opens goodreads and returns book name for the selected genre by user.
 I used browser as headless in that endpoint.

 /purchase => Opens amazon and searches for the selected book.
 Checks book if available and adds to card and navigates checkout page.
 I used browser as not headless in that endpoint to show user amazon web site